-Remember when your child couldn't wait to go to school?
+Remember when your child couldn't wait to go to high school?

 Parkview's Theatre program is an exciting one!
 Students spend a great deal of time working in the community.
 Performances are held regularly at the MacArthur Museum of Arkansas Military History, Mount Holly Cemetery, Pulaski County Courthouse & the Clinton Presidential Library.
 Parkview's Mime troupe travels the entire state and region to entertain and spread the Parkview word - silently.
 To see honor cord requirements, click here.

-One of the finest theatre programs in the nation ...
+One of the finest theater programs in the nation ...

 Parkview's Theatre program is an academic driven program that requires students to read plays, attend live production in the community and create finished, memorized products regularly in class.
 As a result of the intensive reading & writing required in the theatre program, our students consistently score proficient & advanced on benchmark exams while enjoying the theatrical production process.

 Students who join the Drama Department must take two classes a year for the four years that they attend Parkview.
 Those classes are as follows: